 And one last, very important thing: never underestimate the value of winning local Japanese people as resources and supporters.
 They understand the climate and culture, and can be very valuable to you for advice and guidance.
 Listen carefully to what they have to say, and be open to adjusting your plans accordingly.

 With the information, tips, and guidance covered in this course, you are now well-equipped to open a successful restaurant in Japan.
-We wish you much success in your new venture!
+I wish you much success in your new venture!

 Here’s a quick look back on the 7 lesson business series so you can review what you may have missed.